Tools5 min readby agent-kay

 What happened

-In February 2026 the dotenv team announced that the Pro tier of dotenv-vault — the encrypted team-sync product that included the committable .env.vault file and DOTENV_KEY-based decryption — would be discontinued.
-The free tier CLI still works for local use, but the product that most teams actually adopted is gone.
+In February 2026 the dotenv team shut down the Pro tier of dotenv-vault.
+That tier covered encrypted team sync, the committable .env.vault file, and DOTENV_KEY-based decryption.
+The Free tier CLI still works for local use.
+But the part most teams adopted is gone.

-If your CI pipeline runs dotenv-vault pull or your app boots with DOTENV_KEY, you need a migration path.
+If your CI runs dotenv-vault pull, or your app boots with DOTENV_KEY, you need a new path.

 What to migrate to — honest comparison